Songtech-0912/vim-digestible-docs/README.md

 # Vim Docs, Simplified

-Vim is my daily driver.
+Vim is my daily editor of choice.
 It's free and open-source, and everyone should learn to use it.
 But learning Vim is a notoriously difficult experience:

 > Trying to exit Vim for the first time: AAAAAAAAAAAAAAAHHHHHHHRHRHGRGRGGURBHJBEORWPSOJWP!!!!!!